CalculatingZero/findingfern/README.md

 * Macbook Air (2020)

 ## Try it out
 To try out the game, download the Adobe Aero app, click on the link, or scan the QR code below.
+It is designed for McKinley Park in Sacramento.

 Adobe Aero App Links:
 * iOS: [https://apps.apple.com/us/app/adobe-aero/id1401748913](https://apps.apple.com/us/app/adobe-aero/id1401748913)